marcustisater/BlogSixteen/readme.txt

 == Photography (Images) ==

-The image folder includes a license free image from Marcelo Quinan at unsplash.com used for the header.
+The image folder includes a license free image from José Iñesta at unsplash.com used for the header.

 == Credits ==